The Price/Earnings to Growth (PEG) ratio helps investors find growth at a reasonable price.

 Cross-Industry Comparisons

 When assessing valuation, the PEG ratio is instrumental as it adjusts for growth, providing a more equitable cross-industry comparison.
-It’s insufficient to compare just the P/E ratios of a fast-growing telecommunications company and a slow-growing industrial entity due to the vast differences in their respective earnings growth rates.
+It’s insufficient to compare only the P/E ratios of a fast-growing telecommunications company and a slow-growing industrial company because of the vast differences in their earnings growth rates.

 Investors must consider that a low PEG ratio in a high-growth industry could signal undervaluation.
 In contrast, the same low PEG in a mature industry might reflect market expectations for modest growth.